-There are currently no guidelines for safe intake levels of liquorice, but both the World Health Organisation and the European Commission Scientific Committee on Food recommend no more than 100mg a day of glycyrrhizic acid – a potentially toxic compound found in liquorice – a day for the average adult.13,14
+There are currently no guidelines for safe intake levels of liquorice, but both the World Health Organisation and the European Commission Scientific Committee on Food recommend no more than 100mg a day of glycyrrhizic acid – a potentially toxic compound found in liquorice – a day for the average adult.23,24

-And always talk to your doctor if you’re on any medication, as liquorice can interact with some drugs such as warfarin or hormone replacement therapy.17
+If you have a history of heart problems or high blood pressure, speak to your GP if you’re thinking of trying a liquorice supplement.26 And always talk to your doctor if you’re on any medication, as liquorice can interact with some drugs such as warfarin or hormone replacement therapy.27

-Experts don’t know the safe levels of liquorice for breast-feeding women or children,19 so it’s always best to speak to your GP or a qualified medical herbalist before taking supplements.
+Experts don’t know the safe levels of liquorice for breast-feeding women or children, so it’s always best to speak to your GP or a qualified medical herbalist before taking supplements.29

 What are the side-effects of taking liquorice?